stateful/docs.runme.dev/docs/how-runme-works/vscode.md

 # Runme on VS Code

 Runme strives to provide a great experience right out of the box.
-In this section we we will guide you through making the most of your markdown docs with Runme.
+In this section we we will guide you through making the most of your Markdown docs with Runme.

 <Infobox type="sidenote" title="Install Runme VS Code extension">